How Far-Flung Jungles, Rare Bugs, and Tragedy Have Shaped the Work of Baylor Art Lecturer Greg Lewallen

 Greg was floored by the phone call.
 All of this time, he had been gripping bitterness towards Antonio, when in reality the family had experienced transcendent forgiveness.
 He knew that he needed to draw Euchroma gigantea as an ode to the story, and an ode to Maricela.

 Greg had always drawn the bugs he found most interesting.
 But one day, he decided to add a story of its capture to one of the drawings.
-A fellow professor walked into the office and saw the piece and was blown away.
+A fellow professor walked into the office and saw the piece and was intrigued.
 This was something special.
 It felt part Indiana Jones, part Paul Theroux, and part biology experiment.
 Since then, Greg has continued to draw bugs, but frames them in the handwritten story of how and where they were found.

 He is finally ready to share Maricela’s story with the world.
 That is the story that currently hangs on the walls of Martin Museum.